lawrencevanlaere/pfsense-code-exec/README.md

 pfSense Community Edition firewall version 2.2.6 and below is vulnerable to arbitrary code execution exploit as an authenticated non-administrative user.
 The initial advisory came from [Security Assessment](https://www.security-assessment.com/files/documents/advisory/pfsenseAdvisory.pdf) in April 2016, however until very recently there was not a public exploit for this vulnerability.
 This is my version of this exploit.

+You can read about the research and development process on my [blog post](https://spencerdodd.github.io/spencerdodd.github.io/2018/01/14/pfsense-arbitrary-code-execution/) about the exploit.

 ### php reverse shell payload

 ![nc_catch](img/nc.gif)